 Everyone who applies is part of Rise’s global community.
 The program connects talent from over 170 countries, with the second cohort of Global Winners hailing from countries around the world—including a number from the Middle East and North Africa.

-In addition, during the application and selection process, every applicant will build professional and personal skills, learn how to tell their story, and develop their portfolio with a significant piece of work.
-Plus, they will meet talented peers from countries around the globe.
+Just by applying, applicants can take free online courses from leading experts around the world.
+All applicants have access to opportunities from Rise’s global network of partners, and during the application and selection process, every applicant builds professional and personal skills, learns to tell their story, and develops their portfolio with a significant piece of work.
+Plus, they can meet talented peers from countries around the globe.

 RISE GLOBAL WINNERS

-Rise will announce its first cohort of 100 Rise Global Winners in 2021.
-These winners receive a lifetime of support through the program, including:
+Global Winners complete specialized leadership programming and will receive a lifetime of support through the program, including:

 - Residential Summit: An invitation to a fully-funded, three-week residential summit with the Rise Global Winner cohort—held in a rotating location for each new cohort—as well as to network events in subsequent years.

 - Higher Education Scholarships: A four-year, post-secondary scholarship at any accredited university, including tuition and a living stipend, based on need and where not already covered by financial aid; and the opportunity to apply for scholarship funding for a graduate degree.